 But remember: do not change the logo too often.
 Try to predict how the company will develop in the next years.
 Maybe you can expand your activity more?
 Do not be closed to new opportunities.
 Let the logotype speak for what is now and what will be, not for the past.

 The colors don’t match

 Have you ever heard of Color Psychology?
 It is known that colors are one of the essentials to convey the logo’s meaning.
 Even more important than graphic elements perfectly well integrated together!
 Colors dig deep in psychology.
 Brands can really benefit from incorporating it into their logo designs in the right way.
 Every color has a different impact on peoples’ subconscious.

-For example, yellow is the color of happiness (but too much yellow makes people impatient), blue is very peaceful and awakes imagination and black has the mystery and power.
+For example, yellow is the color of happiness (but too much yellow makes people impatient), blue is very peaceful and awakes imagination and black has mystery and power.
 While you know what values you want to subconsciously tell, you know what color to pick.
 Analyze your old logo keeping in mind the rules of Color Psychology and consider if you really want to send THIS kind of message.
 If not – it’s time for a change.
 Change for the better, of course.
-Well matched colors can boost your proficiency!
+Well-matched colors can boost your proficiency!

 No one associates it with you

 You may have been in the market for a good few years.
 Are your clients or potential clients familiar with your logo?

 Ask a few people from your environment to say what is on your logo without looking at it.
 Are they able to describe it?